Mina - Free AI Support After a Psychedelic Experience

 What happens between your sessions.

-Integration doesn't follow a schedule.
-The most significant processing often happens in the days and weeks after a session - when clients are navigating daily life without direct support.
+Integration does not follow a schedule.
+The most significant processing often happens in the days and weeks after a session, when clients are navigating daily life without direct support.

 Mina provides structured, anonymous support between sessions.
 Aggregated and anonymized data from participant conversations builds a real-world evidence base that informs what good integration care actually looks like.